frederikhandberg0709/blop-social-media/README.md

 ## BLOP

 BLOP is a social network I created as a portfolio project, designed to closely mirror the functionality of modern social media platforms.
 My goal was to make it as realistic and feature-rich as possible, providing users with an experience they would expect from today’s social networks.
+## Project Structure

+The project is structured as follows:
+- `/client`: NextJS application.
+- `/server`: Express server with Socket.IO for real-time notifications.

 ## Project Features